 (pet and carrier combined)

 - Flights to/from Hawaii: pets are not accepted in the cabin or the baggage compartment.
-They must be sent via Air Canada Cargo (AC Live).
-Cargo rates differ from those listed above.
+Please contact Air Canada Cargo (AC Live) for rates and assistance in shipping your pet to Hawaii.

 - See restrictions regarding certain international destinations.